mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

     }
     ```

-3. use Spring validation error binding and validation errors.
-You can take advantage of the errors object, it cotnains the filed and error message, so that you can return use error message to the api caller.
-It works for both Bean validation and Spring validation.  it's from package  `org.springframework.validation`
+3. Use Spring validation error binding and validation errors.
+You can take advantage of the errors object, it cotnains the filed and error message, so that you can return the error message to the API caller.
+It works for both Bean validation and Spring validation.
+It's from package  `org.springframework.validation`

 ```java
 @PostMapping